Why do hedgerows matter?

 We need them too.
 They connect us with nature and give us an uplifting feeling.

-So what will happen during National Hedgerow Week?
+So happened during National Hedgerow Week in 2022?

-- There’s a series of webinars called HedgeTalks to help us all find out more about their hedges
+- There was a series of webinars called HedgeTalks to help us all find out more about their hedges

-- There’s a Talk to the Hedge photo competition
+- There was a Talk to the Hedge photo competition

-- You can share your love for hedges with the hashtag #talktothehedge
+- You could share your love for hedges with the hashtag #talktothehedge

-- There’s funding which is available to help people plant hedgerows
+- There was funding which is available to help people plant hedgerows

-- Discover all about hedgerows in urban areas, rural areas, gardens and allotments and their benefits for education and learning.
+- You could (and you still can) discover all about hedgerows in urban areas, rural areas, gardens and allotments and their benefits for education and learning.
 Please watch the videos in HedgeHub – they are short – to find out more and spread the word about them so that others can enjoy them too.